HP’s new x360 laptops miss the point of 4K on the Spectre but get security right with the EliteBook

 One x360 laptop is better for work, the other for multimedia.
 Both are some of the best Windows machines out there, but with a few caveats.

-A Secure Laptop Is Only As Secure As The Network It’s On
+A secure laptop is only as secure as the network it’s on

 HP EliteBooks are often sold in contracts to corporations or startups that need Windows systems in bulk for their employees.
 The EliteBook x360 is no different, except we haven’t seen the x360 hinge with a pen before on an EliteBook.
 The result is a work machine that can be laid flat with its dual microphones for a conference call, but can transform into a tablet with pen support — reminiscent of the Microsoft Surface experience.
-This functionality is assisted by the Windows Creators update that added Paint 3D, Windows Ink in Photos/Edge and a whole suite of features that I went over already.
+This functionality is assisted by the Windows Creators update that added Paint 3D, Windows Ink in Photos/Edge and a whole suite of features I previously covered.

 Specs-wise, the EliteBook x360 is similar to its consumer-oriented counterpart.
 A Core i7 processor, 16GB of RAM, 512GB SSD, a sharp 1080p HD screen and lots of legacy ports — HDMI-out, microSD, secure card, Kensington lock slot, etc. — are all included.